remillet/Tools/scripts/csops/README.md

 csi [-f] [versionnumber]
 ```
 ##### Description
 Installs the specified version of CollectionSpace.
 The version number must correspond to a tag in git.
-If no version number is specified, the most recently created tag that is appropriate to this deployment is used.
+If no version number is specified, the most recently created tag that is appropriate for the user is used.
 Installation may require that the CollectionSpace server be stopped and started.
 If this is necessary, the `csdown` program is invoked, which will do its usual user activity check.
 Use the `-f` flag to force the restart even if user activity is detected.

 ##### Options
 `-f`